yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/developers-credentials.md

 > 📘 Webhook Security
 >
 > Always use HTTPS for your webhook endpoint URLs to ensure secure transmission of webhook data.
-Additionally, verify webhook signatures using the provided x-api-key and x-secret to ensure the webhooks are authentic and haven't been tampered with.
+Additionally, verify webhook signatures using the provided public key and private secret key to ensure the webhooks are authentic and haven't been tampered with.